Aimini/hm-51/README-circ.md

 Writing a byte to SBUF will start the process of sending bytes via UART, while reading SBUF will read the most recently received byte.
+ There is a buffer in serial receive port, the SBUF will pop out the most top data in buffer when each time you read it.